SIGSA-ENGINEERING/.github/Profile/Readme.md

 ## Safety, Redefined.

-SIGSA EMERGENCY SYSTEMS (Does not affliated to another SIGSA company in México!) is a Division under Ausinter Technologies Co., Ltd in Shenzhen, China.
+SIGSA EMERGENCY SYSTEMS (Does not affliated to another SIGSA (Sistemas de Información Geográfica, S.A. de C.V.) company in México!) is a Division under Ausinter Technologies Co., Ltd in Shenzhen, China.

 We specialized in building robust and reliable signal and auditory warning devices and systems for our first responders.